 At the top of the list are foods that provide all of the essential amino acids in adequate amounts.
 These foods are called complete proteins.
 Some are animal sources of protein such as meat, milk, cheese, cottage cheese, poultry, fish, and eggs.

 There are also plant sources of complete protein: quinoa, amaranth, hempseed, and buckwheat.
-One caveat: these plant foods often contain less total protein than the animal sources.
+One caveat: these plant foods often contain less total protein than animal sources.

 Other plant food sources are not considered complete proteins when eaten alone.
 However, when combined with other incomplete plant food the result is a total protein.

 Combining plant foods is something that vegetarians pay strict attention to.
-Typical incomplete plant food combinations that add up to complete protein sources include rice and beans, spirulina with grains and nuts, peanut butter on whole wheat bread, and numerous other combinations.
+Typical incomplete plant food combinations that add up to complete protein sources include rice and beans, spirulina with grains and nuts, peanut butter on whole-wheat bread, and numerous other combinations.

 How much protein is recommended for muscle-building?

-The recommended daily protein requirements for healthy but inactive adults is 0.8 grams of protein per kilogram of body weight.
+The recommended daily protein requirement for healthy but inactive adults is 0.8 grams of protein per kilogram of body weight.
 For a 150-pound individual, this would mean around 55 grams of protein needed daily.